Optimal finite-dimensional probe states for quantum phase estimation: Proofs of Theorems 2-4 and corresponding corollaries

-The optimal states for $\bar{n}\geq N$ given in Eq.~(\ref{eq:apx_NonlinOptstat}) are only legitimate in physics when $\bar{n}-N$ and $N/3$ are nonnegative integers.
-However, in most cases both of them, especially the average photon number $\bar{n}$, are actually not integers.
-Hence, the true and legitimate optimal states in these cases have to be further discussed.
-In the following we provide thorough discussions on the legitimate states when $\bar{n}$ is not an integer.
+As we constantly emphasized, the assumption of continuous Fock states are used in the expressions above, namely, it is assumed that $\ket{\bar{n}-N}$ and $\ket{\frac{1}{3}N}$ are valid Fock states.
+However, they are actually not when $\bar{n}-N$ and $N/3$ are not integers.
+Hence, for the most general case that $\bar{n}$ and $N/3$ are not integers, the true OFPS have to be further discussed.
+In the following we provide thorough discussions on the true solutions of OFPS when $\bar{n}$ is not an integer.